olivier-bernard-creatis/olivier-bernard-creatis.github.io/_pages/cv.md

 * Since 2024: Technical Committee member of [MIDL](https://www.midl.io/) international conference
 * Since 2023: Deputy director of the CREATIS laboratory
 * Since 2023: Associate editor of IEEE transactions on Ultrasonics, Ferroelectrics, and Frequency Control
-* Since 2022: Meta-Reviewer of IEEE ISBI international conference
 * Since 2020: Head of the [MYRIAD](https://creatis-myriad.github.io/) image analysis and modeling research team at CREATIS
+* 2022-2024: Meta-Reviewer of IEEE ISBI international conference
 * 2013-2016: Associate editor of IEEE transactions on Image Processing
 * 2014: Meta-Reviewer of IEEE ICIP'14 and ISBI'14 international conferences